 On the other hand, if the client points to one of the happy faces, the advisor knows it’s time to cut back on the dosage.

-Now that the S&P has fallen for six out of nine days, I’d bet most investors out there would count themselves an 8 or 10.
+Given the action in the financial markets over past week, I’d bet most investors out there would count themselves an eight or 10.